spm/spm-docs/docs/development/guidelines.md

 ```
 ## Dependencies
 SPM is designed to be as designed to rely on as few extra toolboxes as possible.
-As such we advise against including code that is not available in base matlab.
-There is an exception to this rule for M/EEG development as SPM bundles fieldtrip with in its distribution so developers may call fieldtrip funcitons.
+As such we advise against including code that is not available in base MATLAB.
+There is an exception to this rule for M/EEG development as SPM bundles Fieldtrip with in its distribution, so developers may call Fieldtrip functions.